Java TestNG Plugin

 Settings

 The Java TestNG plugin has one required setting, which specifies the Java version used to execute the tests with.
-The settings for the plugin are configured via the JavaTestNGSettings class.
-The JavaTestNGPlugin class has a field named settings that is the main instance of this class.
+The settings for the plugin are configured via the JavaTestNGSettings class, which is defined on the JavaTestNGPlugin class via a field named settings.
 Here is an example of configuring the plugin:

 This property specifies the Java version to use, but you must also configure the location of the JDK on your computer.
-The location of the JDK is configured in the file ~/.savant/plugins/org.savantbuild.plugin.java.properties.
+The location of the JDK is configured in the file ~/.config/savant/plugins/org.savantbuild.plugin.java.properties.

-Here’s an example of the ~/.savant/plugins/org.savantbuild.plugin.java.properties file for a Mac:
+Here’s an example of the ~/.config/savant/plugins/org.savantbuild.plugin.java.properties file for a Mac:

 This class has additional fields that allow you to configure the command-line arguments passed to the Java when it is run, the verbosity of the TestNG output, and the location of the test reports.
 Here are the additional settings:

-You can specify additional parameters to the JVM when TestNG is run to execute your tests using the jvmArguments field on the settings class.
+You can specify additional parameters to the JVM when TestNG executes your tests using the jvmArguments field on the settings class.
 Here is an example:

 javaTestNG.settings.jvmArguments = "-Dsome.param=true"